Below are descriptions of our current and recent projects.

 San Juan Watershed Group recently was granted a 319 grant from the EPA to complete water quality projects from our LAWBP such as livestock fencing, bank stabilization, check dam structures and other various projects identified in the LAWBP.

 Lower Animas Watershed Based Plan

-San Juan Watershed Group recently completed the Lower Animas Watershed Based Plan (LAWBP), which focuses on the section of the Animas River from the Colorado state line to the Animas' confluence with the San Juan River in Farmington, NM.
+San Juan Watershed Group completed the Lower Animas Watershed Based Plan (LAWBP) in 2016, which focused on the section of the Animas River from the Colorado state line to the Animas' confluence with the San Juan River in Farmington, NM.
 See SJWG's GIS map for LAWBP boundaries and test sites.
 The plan uses data from SJWG's 2013-14 Microbial Source Tracking and 2014 Lower Animas Targeted Sampling studies (see projects below for study details) to recommend management strategies for landowners and public lands in the Lower Animas Watershed.
 The LAWBP recommends a holistic approach to improving water quality in the Lower Animas River.
 It proposes an array of projects and outreach efforts that will address a variety of pollution sources.
 The categories proposed are:

 - Septic, sewer, and wastewater management

 - Agricultural best management practices (BMPs)

 - Riparian restoration

 The LAWBP outlines management measures, implementation strategies and schedules, and possible funding sources for each of these proposed efforts.